supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-05-seasonal-culture.md

 **John**: “You’ve said employee engagement isn’t about warm fuzzies — it’s about strategy and standards.
 What does that mean in practice for operators?”

 **Tim** _(Operations Focus)_: "You talked about the importance of having documentation and strategic roadmaps, not just hoping culture happens.
-For seasonal operations where you're constantly onboarding new people, what does that strategic documentation actually look like?"
+For seasonal operations where you're constantly onboarding new people, what does that documentation actually look like?"

 **John**: "You mentioned that many leadership teams don't give HR a 'seat at the table' — they're making business decisions without considering the people impact.
 How do you convince leadership that workforce strategy needs to be part of business strategy, especially with seasonal challenges?"